It's a New Day in Public Health.

 When you are pregnant, everything that goes into your body has the potential to have an effect on your unborn baby.

-Illegal drugs are risky for the mother and her baby.
-Illegal drug use during pregnancy may cause miscarriage, preterm labor, birth defects, stillbirth, withdrawal symptoms in the baby after birth, a higher risk of sudden infant death syndrome (SIDS), poor fetal growth rate, and cognitive and behavioral problems.
+Illicit drug use during pregnancy may cause miscarriage, preterm labor, birth defects, stillbirth, withdrawal symptoms in the baby after birth, a higher risk of sudden infant death syndrome (SIDS), poor fetal growth rate, and cognitive and behavioral problems.
 Women who inject drugs are at a higher risk of contracting HIV, which can be passed on to their baby.

 For information on the ways to be healthy before becoming pregnant, visit the Preconception Health page.